Bar

 We're continuing to add to the previous example.

-With reference to the previous example, we've now added an additional measure [Withdrawal Amount].
+With reference to the previous example, we've now added an additional Measure [Withdrawal Amount].

 In the above chart, we can now see 2 bars for each country.
 The pink bar represents [Deposit Amount] and the blue bar [Withdrawal Amount].